itgenius-devops/itgenius-app-standalone/README.md

-# ITGenius App - Java Spring Boot + MySQL Deployment Practice
+# ITGenius App - Java Spring Boot + MySQL Database

 This hands-on project walks you through deploying a Java Spring Boot application connected to a MySQL database using two CentOS servers.